 This mushroom pizza is an all olive sauce kind of pizza and trust me when I say it is delicious and not missing the red sauce.

 We also like to make our own pizza dough for our pizza.
 If you going to be making your own pizza at home, you may want to try making your own pizza dough too.
 It is very easy and you can actually make a double batch and freeze half for another pizza night.

 If you are not feeling that adventurous then my advice would be to only use certain store bought pizza doughs.
 Definitely do not buy not the ones in the packages at the store.

-My favorite quick pizza dough purchase is from whole foods.
-You can go right to the section that they make the pizzas in the store and ask to buy the dough.
+My favorite quick pizza dough that I purchase is from Whole Foods.
+You can go right to the section where they make the pizzas in the store and ask to buy the dough.
 Really easy!